 — Dr Richard Oppenlander

 The foods fed to animals are grains such as corn and oats.
 These grains are perfectly eatable as part of a healthy diet for humans.

 To combat unnecessary starvation, we’ll need to make the simple dietary adjustment away from an animal-based diet and toward a plant-based diet.
 By doing so, animal agriculture will decline and grain crops will be more available and affordable.

-Let’s all make that step toward doing what’s within our own power, a step which reduces starvation, deforestation, loss of biodiversity and global warming.
+Let’s all make that step toward doing what’s within our power, a step which reduces starvation, deforestation, loss of biodiversity, and global warming.

-Also take a look at this factsheet on Cowspiracy’s website, which contains a nice overview of quotes and scientific data/references related to animal agriculture and environmental issues.
+Also, take a look at this factsheet on Cowspiracy’s website, which contains an excellent overview of quotes and scientific data/references related to animal agriculture and environmental issues.